This article was written by Eric Zweig

 Though the story says nothing about noise, I imagine a lot of rattling and clanking as the manikins pitch, hit, run and field.
 Perhaps not.
 Regardless, this was an invention worthy of a Disney theme park.
 It’s the Hall of Presidents, only with Hall of Famers!
 And it comes at a time not only before radio or television but also before the widespread use of action photography or motion pictures.
 It certainly doesn’t take much imagination to believe that the enthusiasm of baseball fans would indeed be aroused well beyond anything that a machine, with blinking lights or magnetic men, could achieve on its own.

-Note: This story originally appeared Nicholas Frankovich (editor), Baseball Research Journal 39, Number 1 (SABR, 2010).
+This story originally appeared SABR’s Baseball Research Journal (2010), Volume 39, Number 1.